SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 artifact of noise.

 <img src="{{ site.baseurl }}/images/2024-08-05-math-illiterate-rulers-rss-1.jpg" width="400" height="152" alt="Ziliak @ Significance: significance in courts" title="Ziliak @ Significance: significance in courts" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-So let's dig in a bit.
+So let's dig into this a bit.
 The source, other than court documents, appears to be an case study article in _Significance_, a journal of the Royal Statistical Society.  <sup id="fn1a">[[1]](#fn1)</sup>